 Antipasto platters are my FAVORITE no-cook, easy on the work kind of meal.
 Whether it’s just you or a group of friends, serving this is a breeze and makes for great leftovers!

 We recently celebrated Ryan’s birthday while his parents were visiting us for the first time in our new home.
 I wanted to make his celebration special by serving a “favorite;” and to my delight, he requested antipasto.
 This simple meal is one of his very favorites.
 In fact, he requests we have it for dinner once a month!
 I definitely don’t complain, because all it really involves is picking up a few no-cook items at our favorite local market and arranging them on a platter.
 That’s the fun part for me – I like to get creative and try different ways to style and present the ingredients.
 And of course, this type of meal always makes for a great photo opp!
 Bonus – serve this to a group of friends and let them build their own little plate.
 Everyone gets a little of what they like and all are content!
-Read on for my favorite elements of the ultimate antipasto platter!
+Read the recipe for my favorite elements of the ultimate antipasto platter!

 Print this recipe: